yiisoft/view/docs/use-in-web-environment.md

 # Use in the WEB environment

-This guide describes only the additional functionality of the `Yiisoft\View\WebView` class for use in a WEB environment.
+This guide describes additional functionality of the `Yiisoft\View\WebView` class intended for use in a WEB environment.
-Please read the "[Basic Functionality](basic-functionality.md)" guide before reading it.
+Please read the "[Basic Functionality](basic-functionality.md)" guide first.

-For creating a `Yiisoft\View\WebView` class, you must specify two mandatory parameters:
+To create `Yiisoft\View\WebView` class, you must specify two mandatory parameters:

 ```php
 /**